moondance-labs/tanssi-docs/builders/deploy/dapp.md

 - Snap Appchain - a temporary Appchain that self-destructs after 48 hours
 - Dedicated Appchain - a long-lasting Appchain for Tanssi ecosystem builders

 Both types of Appchains behave identically, with the only difference being the ephemeral nature of the Snap Appchains.
-Generally speaking, Snap Appchains are best for most builders.
-However, if you need a long-lasting test environment, the Tanssi team would be happy to assist you with setting up a dedicated Appchain.
+Generally speaking, Snap Appchains are best for most builders who want to test the power of a Tanssi-powered Appchain.
+However, if you require a long-lasting test environment, the Tanssi team will happily assist you with setting up a dedicated Appchain.

 The screenshots and content in this guide will showcase Snap Appchains, but you can follow the same process to configure a dedicated Appchain.

 ![A screenshot showing the initial dashboard of apps.tanssi.network.](/images/builders/deploy/dapp/dapp-1.png)